bitovi/academy/src/debugging-javascript/4-conditional.md

-@page debugging-javascript-training/conditional Conditional
+@page learn-to-debug-javascript/conditional Conditional
-@parent debugging-javascript-training 4
+@parent learn-to-debug-javascript 4
 @description Learn how to set a conditional breakpoint.

 @body